Learning and improvement framework

 • how well did we do it?

-• what difference did it make to outcomes for children and young people?
+• what difference did it make to outcomes for children?

-• a shared commitment to implementing and embedding improvement actions
+• Maintaining a shared commitment to implementing and embedding improvement actions

-• a shared commitment to focus and learn from good practice as well as those cases meeting statutory criteria.
+• Engaging in a shared commitment to focus and learn from good practice, as well as from those cases meeting statutory criteria for further review.

 Transparency and Public Accountability

-In order to ensure transparency and public accountability learning and improvement activity should include:
+In order to ensure transparency and public accountability, learning and improvement activity should:

-• the involvement of children, young people and their families in improving the work of the LSCP
+• Include the involvement of children and their families, supporting improvements in the work of the LSCP

-• publication of learning and improvement activity and its impact on outcomes for vulnerable children and young people
+• Be evidenced by the publication of programmes of learning and improvement activity with content reflecting its impact on outcomes for vulnerable children and young people

-• production and publication of the LSCP Annual report evaluating the effectiveness of safeguarding arrangements in Leeds.
+• Be reflected in the content and publication of the LSCP Annual report, evaluating the effectiveness of Multi-Agency Safeguarding Arrangements in Leeds.

 Partner Agency Contribution

-Partner agencies should contribute, and respond, to learning and improvement activity in a timely manner.
-This will include support to:
+Partner agencies should contribute to a shared programme of learning activities and respond meaningfully to improvement initiatives in a timely manner.
+This will include:

-Effective member agency involvement in Child Safeguarding Practice Reviews, Learning Lesson Reviews, Child Death Reviews, Appreciative Inquiries through:
+• fulfilling an effective roll in Child Safeguarding Practice Reviews, Rapid Reviews, Child Death Reviews and Appreciative Inquiries through.

-• the timely provision of high quality information and analysis through the appropriately identified route
+• the timely provision of high-quality information and analysis via the appropriately identified route

-• attendance of agency personnel at all levels in reviews
+• attendance of relevant agency personnel at review panel meetings

 Learning Methodologies